Wouldn’t you love to smash your content out of the ring every time?

 Every day.
 Every week and every month.

-Find two or three exercises that appeal to you and start a regimen for 15-20 minutes a day.
+Find two or three exercises or a creative writing prompt that appeals to you and start a regimen for 15-20 minutes a day.
 After a couple of weeks, pick another two or three and start again.

 Keep refreshing them.
 Keep enthused and keep at it.